palaa159/Docs/research tools/Neuromore.md

 1. Reset OBCI Board (Press Reset Button).
 2. Turn OBCI Board OFF, disconnect dongle, reconnect dongle, turn board back ON.
-3. Close Neuromore and disconnect board and dongle.
-Connect Dongle and Board again and then open Neuromore Studio.
+3. Close neuromore and disconnect board and dongle.
+Connect Dongle and Board again and then open neuromore Studio.

-NOTE: If your board is connected properly, Neuromore should have no trouble connecting to it.
+NOTE: If your board is connected properly, neuromore should have no trouble connecting to it.

 ## Getting Started